Civic Source was a newsletter about the way local governments use data and technology to make decisions that shape communities beneath the surface.

 The next era of public data and technology systems must be designed by and for the people in our communities.

-Community members, activists, social service providers, and researchers first need to know how local governments are using data and technology to then build better systems for the future.
 Data and technology affect every one of the most pressing policy issues in cities, towns, and rural communities, like food security, housing affordability, public health, or human services.
-To imagine new futures together, public servants and residents have to find new ways to relate through a shared understanding of data and technology.
+To imagine new futures together, we have to find new ways to relate through shared understanding and cooperative uses of data and technology.

 Letter from the author

 Since the start of my career, I’ve worked across dozens of cities and towns in the US helping governments to launch open data programs and make stronger connections with community organizations to share and apply public data.
+I’ve also grown as a researcher, organizer, and member of my own community by exploring the intersections between the technical aspects of my work and the liberation movements that have evolved and deepened my thinking about the future.
+I try to bring a spiritually and emotionally grounded lens to my work, because I believe that abuses of technology can separate and alienate us from each other and from our madre tierra.

 In solidarity,